Ballan, Victoria

-It is the main administrative centre for the Shire of Moorabool local government area.
+It is the second largest administrative centre, behind Bacchus Marsh, in the Shire of Moorabool local government area.
 Ballan is a small country regional town but also not too far from Melbourne City which takes a one-hour drive.
 Ballan Town is located in between Melbourne - Ballarat Western Freeway and had a major train stop in between these two cities.
 Ballan's facilities include a hospital, primary schools, railway station, police station, post office, church, banks, ATM, public play grounds, golf club, hotel, pub, caravan park, fuel station, restaurants, supermarket and other shops.
 During the Victorian Gold Rush, it became an important staging point for coaches travelling to the Ballarat goldfields.

 History

-The area around Ballan was part of the tribal area of the Wautharong people, part of the Kulin nation.
-The area was rich in fauna, including kangaroo, kangaroo rats, bandicoots, dingos, and two species of native cat.
-Many species had vanished by the end of the 19th century, with European settlement.

-The first European settlers crossed Bass Strait landing near Geelong and worked their way up the Moorabool River with their sheep flocks.
-Robert von Steiglitz first settled the area in 1838; he named the area after Ballan in Ireland.
-Other early settler names included Cowie, Stead, Wallace and Egerton.